beclab/apps/bytebase/README.md

 ### Adding a PostgreSQL Database
 After opening **Bytebase**, click **'Add Instance'**, and select **PostgreSQL**.
-- The Instance Name could be `Terminus` or others.
+- The Instance Name could be `Olares` or others.
 - Choose either `PROD` or `TEST` for the Environment.
 - `HOST`, `USERNAME`, `PASSWORD` information can be found in [Control Hub's Middleware section](https://docs.jointerminus.com/how-to/terminus/controlhub/middleware.html#postgres).